 Memory: The Xiaomi Redmi Note 7 come with a massive 128GB of memory storage.
 More than enough, especially when you’ve been using a 32GB device like myself.

-3.5mm Headphone Jack: Yes, it has an Audio out port, so you can enjoy using a cabled set of earphones without the use of special adapters and splitters.
+3.5mm Headphone Jack: Yes, it has an Audio out port, so you can enjoy using a cabled set of earphones without the use of special adaptors and splitters.

 Not everything is perfect and I’m a fussy technology consumer, I know what I like.
 The Xiaomi Redmi Note 7 is very good, but there’s still some improvements for me that would take it to the next level.
 Below are some improvements I’d like to see on a future model.